 Water authority no longer makes mowing paths available

-Noorderzijlvest is discontinuing the pilot program that allowed mowing paths to be registered as landscape elements under the Common Agricultural Policy (CAP) eco-scheme.
-This means that it is no longer possible to water authority mowing paths from the water authority .
+Noorderzijlvest is discontinuing the pilot program that allowed mowing paths to be designated as landscape features under the Common Agricultural Policy (CAP) eco-scheme.
+This means it is no longer possible to water authority mowing paths from the water authority .

-The executive committee of the Noorderzijlvest Water Authority reached this conclusion after evaluating the pilot project that started last year.
-The regulations the Netherlands Enterprise Agency (RVO) have since been tightened.
+The executive board of Noorderzijlvest Water Authority this conclusion after evaluating the pilot program that began last year.
+The regulations the Netherlands Enterprise Agency RVO) have since been tightened.
 This means that individual user agreements are now required.
-This takes a lot of time and capacity and does not sufficiently outweigh the benefits for the water authority.
+This process consumes a significant amount of time and resources and does not sufficiently outweigh the benefits for the water authority.

-The main advantage for the water authority that it could use farmers' land (with their permission) to maintain the water authority watercourses .
-This would then be possible with wider (and safer) equipment.
-The pilot showed that only a few farmers gave their permission for this, which meant that the added value for the water authority was water authority limited.
-Farmers who made use of the scheme were allowed water authority mowing paths as landscape elements in order to be eligible for subsidies for sustainable and future-proof agriculture provided by the Netherlands Enterprise Agency (RVO).
+The main benefit for the water authority in being able to use farmers’ land (with authorisation) to perform maintenance on the water authority watercourses .
+This would allow for the use of wider (and safer) equipment.
+The pilot showed that only a few farmers granted authorisation this, meaning the added value for the water authority was water authority limited.
+Farmers who took advantage of the scheme were allowed water authority mowing paths as landscape features to qualify for subsidies for sustainable and future-proof agriculture provided by the RVO.

 Consequences of the new situation

-At the start of the pilot in March 2023, a verbal agreement was still sufficient according to the RVO.
-With the tightening of the regulations , agreements regulations be made with each individual farmer about a consideration for the use of the mowing paths.
-This must be a demonstrable consideration that exceeds the legal requirements.
+When the pilot began in March 2023, the Netherlands Enterprise Agency (RVO) considered a verbal agreement to be sufficient.
+With the tightening of regulations , agreements regulations now be made with each individual farmer regarding compensation for the use of the mowing paths.
+This must involve a demonstrable consideration that goes beyond legal requirements.
 In addition, it is necessary to assess whether the use of the mowing paths constitutes state aid.

 Making, reporting, enforcing, evaluating, and developing all these individual agreements requires too much time and capacity.

-However, water authority will work with the sector to investigate possible options for 2025 and beyond within the current regulations.
+However, water authority will work with the sector to explore potential options for 2025 and beyond within the framework of current regulations.